tOnet2/tap/README.md

-Dont ask me why I use translite instead english for some files :)
+Dont ask me why I use translite instead english for some files and commits :)